arangodb/docs-hugo/site/content/3.10/http/indexes/inverted.md

                         type: boolean
                       trackListPositions:
                         description: |
-                          This option only applies if you use the inverted index in a `search-alias` Views.
+                          This option only applies if you use the inverted index in a `search-alias` Views, and `searchField` needs to be `true`.

                           If set to `true`, then track the value position in arrays for array values.
                           For example, when querying a document like `{ attr: [ "valueX", "valueY", "valueZ" ] }`,